My name is Matt Vanderlist and I’m the host and creator of Matt’s Basement Workshop Podcast.

 - Sponsorships preferably are in the form of regular monthly payments to the show, but trade for products or services of equal value to a set advertising block is accepted too (so contrary to popular belief, I don’t receive products/services AND cash at the same time for advertising – unless they both equal the stated amount for the ad spot).

 - Other means to help support the show financially include AFFILIATE PROGRAMS with retailers and websites that offer services and goods I know will be of interest to fellow woodworkers.
-All of the AFFILIATE PROGRAMS I belong to are found on the Help Support Matt’s Basement Workshop page.
+All of the AFFILIATE PROGRAMS I belong to are found on the Affiliate Links page.
 And also in the form of the occasional link in the shownotes.

 One last thing to remind everyone.
 Safety in the woodshop is each and every person’s responsibility.
 Please realize that sometimes safety guards and devices may be removed in my shop when I’m attempting to demonstrate a technique or process, but that doesn’t EVER mean I endorse it as a regular practice for others to follow.
 If you choose to work unsafely in the woodshop you do it at your own risk.